Brothers (1785 ship): Career

 Brothers first appeared in Lloyd's Register (LR), in the issue for 1786; the 1785 issue is not available online.
 The absence of a volume for 1785 makes it impossible to see whether the Brothers in the 1784 issue, the former Somersall (or Sommersale), became the Brothers of this article.

-1st enslaving voyage (1785–1787): Captain Jeffrey Howlett (or Howlet), sailed from Bristol on 22 July 1785.
+1st voyage transporting enslaved people (1785–1787): Captain Jeffrey Howlett (or Howlet), sailed from Bristol on 22 July 1785.
 Brothers arrived at Cape Coast Castle on 16 September, and departed for Benin four days later.
 On 10 June 1786 she was "well" at Benin with 204 captives.
 She arrived at St Vincent on 18 January 1787 or 31 January with 220 captives.
 She sailed for Bristol on 7 March and arrived there on 2 May.

 Brothers had left Bristol with 40 crew members.
 She enlisted six more while at Benin.
 She arrived at St Vincent with 18 crew members, and discharged eight there.
 She enlisted nine men before she left.
 She suffered two crew deaths on her way home.

 In 1787, 32 of Brothers's 55 crew members died.
 This was the heaviest loss among 203 voyages from Bristol in that year to all destinations.
 Twenty-three vessels sailed from Bristol for West Africa and the West Indies, and they employed a total of 554 men; of these 554 men, 100 (approximately 18%), died.
 Death rates were highly variable across vessels: there were no deaths on seven voyages.
 If one removes Brothers from the calculation, the average death rate drops to a still high 12%.

-2nd enslaving voyage (1787–1789): Captain Howlett sailed from Bristol on 6 July 1787.
+2nd voyage transporting enslaved people (1787–1789): Captain Howlett sailed from Bristol on 6 July 1787.
 She was reported "well" at Anomaboe on 6 January 1788.
 She sailed from Cape Coast Castle on 22 July with 450 captives.
 She arrived at Grenada on 1 October.
 She left for Bristol on 6 November, and arrived there on 12 February 1789.

 Brothers had left Bristol with 38 crew members.
 She arrived at Grenada with 27 of her original crew, and discharged three there; she also enlisted one man.
 Five men died on the homeward voyage, and she discharged four at Kinsale in January 1789.
 She arrived back at Bristol with 16 crew members.

 This voyage and the subsequent ones took place under the provisions of Dolben's Act.
 Dolben's Act limited the number of enslaved people that British slave ships were allowed to carry without penalty, based on the ships' tons burthen.
 It was the first British legislation passed to regulate shipping of captives.